Mohamed-Elmanzalawi/lookup/README.md

 To use Lookup, you need a Scopus API key:

-1. Register for an API key at the Elsevier Developer Portal[Elsevier Developer Portal](https://dev.elsevier.com/).
+1. Register for an API key at the [Elsevier Developer Portal](https://dev.elsevier.com/).

 2. Once you have your API key, run the script once to save it locally: